 And that’s the Face Pull!

-I love this exercise because it solves a common deltoid training problem, which is that when we train our chest, triceps and shoulders, we feed into a front to back imbalance that can cause a lack of muscle symmetry or even shoulder injuries.
+I love this exercise because it solves a common deltoid training problem, which is that when we train our chest muscles, triceps muscles and shoulders, we feed into a front to back imbalance that can cause a lack of muscle symmetry or even shoulder injuries.

-The Face Pull solves this by offsetting all the pushing work that you’re doing in the rest of your upper body workouts, and by strengthening the rear deltoid and rotator cuff to provide shoulder stability.
+The Face Pull solves this by offsetting all the pushing work that you’re doing in the rest of your upper body workouts, and by building posterior deltoids and rotator cuff strength to provide shoulder stability.
 This is one of the best moves for rotator cuff and rear delt isolation work.

 WHAT MAKES IT EFFECTIVE: This exercise hits the difficult to target rear delts and rotator cuffs, helping to offset all of the pushing work we do in our upper body workouts.